OpenMined/opus/README.md

     * Credential should be specific to the third-party organization requesting the data
         * i.e. if Verily wants access to birthdate and sex information, they will receive a token that is specific to their service for querying information about this user.
 This would be different from the token generated for another COV19 screening application asking for the same information from the same user.
     * Credential should include which fields are accessible via the token in question
-    * Credential should be revokable by the user
+    * Credential should be revocable by the user
     * Credential should be acquired by the third-party application via a single-sign on flow where this identity server is the identity provider
 * Securely disclosing personal information to third-party applications without disclosing the identity of the person involved
     * In-memory data retrieval from the various SSO destinations will be necessary